-- (1) Amounts reflect the grant date fair value of share awards granted in 2019 calculated in accordance with ASC Topic 718.
-For information regarding assumptions underlying the valuation of equity awards, see the notes to our audited financial statements contained in our Annual Report on Form 10-K for the year ended December 31, 2018.
-These amounts reflect the accounting cost and do not correspond to the actual value that may be recognized by the named executive officers upon vesting of the share awards. - (2) Amounts reflect the grant date fair value of option awards granted in 2019 and 2018, calculated in accordance with ASC Topic 718.
-For information regarding assumptions underlying the valuation of equity awards, see the notes to our audited financial statements contained in our Annual Report on Form 10-K for the year ended December 31, 2019.
-These amounts reflect the accounting cost and do not correspond to the actual value that may be recognized by the named executive officers upon exercise of the stock options. - (3) The 2019 amounts reported represent incentive bonuses earned for performance with respect to fiscal year 2019 and paid in January 2020.
-The incentive bonuses awarded with respect to fiscal year 2019 were paid pursuant to the 2019 Bonus Plan and amounts were determined based upon the achievement of company performance objectives related to regulatory achievements, lifecycle management, fiscal management, and operational execution for the year ended December 31, 2019.
-The 2018 amounts reported represent incentive bonuses earned for performance with respect to fiscal year 2018 and paid in January 2019.
-The incentive bonuses awarded with respect to fiscal year 2018 were paid pursuant to the 2018 Bonus Plan and amounts were determined based upon the achievement of company performance objectives related to regulatory achievements, fiscal management, financing objectives and operational execution for the year ended December 31, 2018. - (4) The amounts reported for 2019 include the following:
+Amounts reflect the grant date fair value of option awards granted in 2021 and 2020, calculated in accordance with ASC Topic 718.
+For (2)information regarding assumptions underlying the valuation of equity awards, see the notes to our audited financial statements contained in our Annual Report on Form 10-K for the year ended December 31, 2021.
+These amounts reflect the accounting cost and do not correspond to the actual value that may be recognized by the named executive officers upon exercise of the stock options.
+For option awards granted in 2021, awards valued at \$250,430 for John Tucker will be cancelled for no consideration on July 25, 2022.
+For option awards granted in 2020, awards valued at \$477,505 and \$39,758 for John Tucker and Rachael Nokes, respectively, were cancelled for no consideration on April 30, 2021.

+(3) The 2021 amounts reported represent incentive bonuses earned for performance with respect to fiscal year 2021 and paid in February 2022.
+The incentive bonuses awarded with respect to fiscal year 2021 were paid pursuant to the 2021 Bonus Plan and amounts were determined based upon the achievement of Company performance objectives related to regulatory achievements, lifecycle management, fiscal management, and operational execution for the year ended December 31, 2021.
+The 2020 amounts reported represent incentive bonuses earned for performance with respect to fiscal year 2020 and paid in February 2021.
+The incentive bonuses awarded with respect to fiscal year 2020 were paid pursuant to the 2020 Bonus Plan and amounts were determined based upon the achievement of Company performance objectives related to regulatory achievements, lifecycle management, fiscal management, and operational execution for the year ended December 31, 2020.

+(4)The amounts reported for 2021 include the following:

+Company Matching

+Contribution to 401(k)

-Executive Officer Company Matching Contribution to 401(k) Plan Account (\$) Severance (\$) Accrued Vacation (\$) Group Term Life Premiums (\$) Commuting (\$)
+Executive Officer Plan Account (\$) Group Term Life Premiums (\$)

-John H. Tucker 10,575 - - 1,548 -
+John H. Tucker 11,600 1,111

-Rachael Nokes 11,035 - - 480 -
+Rachael Nokes 11,600 387

-Troy Ignelzi 2,786 203,528 13,049 - 10,119